modelica/newsletter/_2024-01/AmericanModelicaConference.md

 We would like to announce the [American Modelica Conference 2024](https://modelica.org/events/american2024/), which will be an in-person conference event, with an option to watch presentations streamed online for a reduced conference admission fee.

 The conference will take place at the **University of Connecticut in Storrs** in the [Innovation Partnership Building](https://techpark.uconn.edu/) from **October 14–16, 2024**.
-It is organized by [NAMUG](https://namug.org/), the North American Modelica Users Group, in cooperation with the [Modelica Association](/association/).
+It is organized by [NAMUG](https://namug.org/), the North American Modelica Users' Group, in cooperation with the [Modelica Association](/association/).
 Join us in person in Storrs or from the comfort of your own home.

 ![](UConn-Innovation-Partnership-1920x800.jpg)